The fundamental group of affine curves in positive characteristic: Profinite group theory

 \section{Profinite group theory}

-Notations and contents of this section are inspired from \cite{RZ} and \cite{FJ}.
-For a finite group $G$ and a prime number $p$, let $p(G)$ denote the subgroup of $G$ generated by all the $p$-Sylow subgroups. $p(G)$ is called the \emph{quasi-$p$} subgroup of $G$.
+Notation and contents of this section are inspired from \cite{RZ} and \cite{FJ}.
+For a finite group $G$ and a prime number $p$, let $p(G)$ denote the subgroup of $G$ generated by all the $p$-Sylow subgroups of $G$.
+The subgroup $p(G)$ is called the \emph{quasi-$p$} subgroup of $G$.
 If $G=p(G)$ then $G$ is called a quasi-$p$ group.

-A family of finite groups $\cC$ is said to be \emph{almost full} if it satisfies the following conditions: \begin{enumerate} \item A nontrivial group is in $\cC$. \item If $G$ is in $\cC$ then every subgroup of $G$ is in $\cC$. \item If $G$ is in $\cC$ then every homomorphic image of $G$ is in $\cC$. \end{enumerate} Moreover $\cC$ is called a \emph{full} family if it is closed under extensions. i.e., if $G_1$ and $G_3$ are in $\cC$ and there is a short exact sequence
+A family of finite groups $\cC$ is said to be \emph{almost full} if it satisfies the following conditions: \begin{enumerate} \item A nontrivial group is in $\cC$. \item If $G$ is in $\cC$ then every subgroup of $G$ is in $\cC$. \item If $G$ is in $\cC$ then every homomorphic image of $G$ is in $\cC$. \item If $G_1, G_2, \ldots,G_n$ are in $\cC$ then the product $G_1\times G_2\times\ldots\times G_n$ is in $\cC$. \end{enumerate} Moreover $\cC$ is called a \emph{full} family if it is closed under extensions, i.e., if $G_1$ and $G_3$ are in $\cC$ and there is a short exact sequence

 then $G_2$ is in $\cC$.

 \begin{ex} The family of all finite groups is full.
 For a prime number $p$, the family of all $p$-groups is full. \end{ex}